JinRcn/SRDRE/README.md

 | AAACACCAATAACTGC | 20   | 60   |

 <br>
-The detection of RNA editing events in Visium data follows a process similar to that for Stereo-seq.
+The detection of RNA editing events in Visium data follows a process similar to that for Stereo-seq.<br>

 - **Step 1**: Remove PCR duplicate reads and reads aligned to multiple loci.